(Purpose and basis for adoption)

 The functions of the Committee are to professionally and objectively evaluate the policies and systems for compensation of the directors, supervisors, and managerial officers of this Corporation, and submit recommendations to the board of directors for its reference in decision making.

 The Committee shall consist of ___ members appointed by resolution of the board of directors.
-One of the members shall serve as convener.
+A majority of the members shall serve as independent directors.

 The professional qualifications and degree of independence of the members of the Committee shall meet the requirements set out in Articles 5 and 6 of the Regulations.